 "I am truly grateful for this country that took me in and gave me the opportunity to grow and learn," says Huynh.
 "Serving on the West Valley City Council is one of the ways I can contribute to the community that I love."

 Tom frequently visits with his constituents who share their concerns regarding public safety, taxes, the city's image, and other pressing issues.
 A majority of his constituents are concerned about public safety; in 2013 Tom began a long-term commitment to get to know the local crime issues and the city's response.
-He has been riding along with police officers for two hours each week since that time.
+Twice each month, he spends two hours riding with a police officer to see these issues first-hand.

 "This effort has been very rewarding," says Huynh.
 "I have come to know the dedicated men and women of our police force and the criminal problems that they face each day."